-Each house will include provision for secure and screened off refuse storage, this is in the front garden for no.63, and in the rear garden for no.63a.
+Each house will include provision for secure and screened off refuse storage, this is in the side access for no.65A and in the rear garden for no.65.
 Bicycle storage for both dwellings will be provided in the rear garden.
 This will be in accordance with Policy DMBH 11.D of the Local Plan Part 2.

-Adequate off street parking will be retained in accordance to Policy DMHD 1 A(j) of the Local Plan Part 2 (2020) and the provision for each property will meet the parking standards set out in Table 1, Parking Standards, Appendix C. For a two bedroom dwelling, a minimum of one space is required.
+Adequate off street parking will be retained in accordance to Policy DMHD 1 A)i. of the Local Plan Part 2 (2020) and the provision for each property will meet the parking standards set out in Table 1, Parking Standards, Appendix C. For a two bedroom dwelling, a minimum of one space is required.
 Electrical car charging points will be provided for each dwelling on the front elevation.

-2.5 Internal Accommodation
+2.4 Internal Accommodation

-The application proposes to extend the existing dwelling at 63 Victoria Avenue and convert the property into two terrace houses.
+The application proposes to extend the existing dwelling at 65 Victoria Avenue and convert the property into two terrace houses.
 The proposed development will not be excessive in its bulk and height.
 The design intends to improve the appearance of the existing dwelling with the replacement of its flat roof with a pitched roof.

-Number 63 will maintain the existing proportions and layout of its front rooms.
-The new extension will allow for a larger, open plan kitchen and the addition of a ground floor WC, which meets the guidance set out in M4(1), paragraph 1.12 of the Approved Document M. Likewise for number 63a, the front rooms will remain as built, with the addition of an extended kitchen and dining area at the rear and a new downstairs WC.
+Number 65 will maintain the existing proportions and layout of its front rooms.
+The new extension will allow for a larger, open plan kitchen and the addition of a ground floor WC, which meets the guidance set out in M4(1), paragraph 1.12 of the Approved Document M. Likewise for number 65A, the front rooms will remain as built, with the addition of an extended kitchen and dining area at the rear and a new downstairs WC.

 There will be no loss of amenity to the neighbouring properties.
-The proposed ground floor extension does not protrude more than 3m from the rear wall of number 63, nor does it extend further than the existing conservatory.
-It would therefore have no more impact on the neighbour's outlook at number 61 than the present massing of the dwelling.
+The proposed ground floor extension does not protrude more than 3m from the rear wall of number 65.
+It would therefore have no more impact on the neighbour's outlook at number 67 than the present massing of the dwelling.

 The new loft dormer to the property will allow for an additional double bedroom and en-suite bathroom, increasing the stock of three-bedroom dwellings in the area.
-The dormer follows the same siting and proportions of the approved planning application 8499/APP/2013/660.

-Both dwellings 63 and 63a will comply with the gross internal floor area requirements set out in the technical housing standards - Nationally described space standard and Policy D6.F, 1) to 9) in the London Plan.
+Both dwellings 65 and 65A will comply with the gross internal floor area requirements set out in the technical housing standards - Nationally described space standard and Policy D6.F, 1) to 9) in the London Plan.
 The floor areas for the property are set out in Table B.

-2.6 Proposed Areas
+2.5 Proposed Areas